robLittiere/magrit/misc/Docker/README.md

 We recommend this version for users who want to have Magrit on their computer for personal use.

-You don't need to build manually this container, as you can use the version that we publish on DockerHub by doing `docker run magrit/magrit`.
+You don't need to build manually this container, as you can use the version that we publish on DockerHub by doing `docker run -d -p "9999:9999" --name magrit magrit/magrit`.

 ### Other configurations

-If you need to deploy Magrit alongside other applications on your server, you probably don't need to bring in the NGINX and certbot containers.
+If you need to deploy Magrit alongside other applications on your server, you probably don't need to bring in the NGINX container.
 You can take inspiration from our "Magritapp, Redis, NGINX" configuration to create your configuration with 2 containers, Magritapp and Redis and then manage on your side (with Apache Server or NGINX for example) to expose Magrit publicly.